Become an Amazon seller: Successfully sell merchandise and private label products

 How profitable is your business?
 Protect your profitability with SELLERLOGIC Business Analytics.
 Secure your free 14-day trial.

-Conclusion: Is Becoming an Amazon Seller Made Easy?
+Conclusion: Is becoming an Amazon seller made easy?

-How can one become an Amazon seller/trader?
+How can you become an Amazon seller?

-What does a shop at Amazon cost?
+What does a shop on Amazon cost?

 Can you sell on Amazon without a business?

-Yes, you can sell on the Amazon marketplace as a private individual.
-A basic account is free, but Amazon charges €0.99 per sold product.
-If you want to sell more than 40 items per month, you will need a professional seller account, which costs €39 per month.
+Yes, as a private individual, you can sell on the Amazon marketplace.
+A basic account is free, but Amazon charges 0.99 euros per sold product.
+Those who want to sell more than 40 items per month need a professional selling account, which costs 39 euros per month.

 How much can you earn as an Amazon seller?